ionic-team/ionic-docs/src/pages/appflow/package/cli.md

 ### Authentication

-The Ionic CLI has to be authenticated on Appflow to be able to trigger a Deploy build.
+The Ionic CLI has to be authenticated on Appflow to be able to trigger a Package build.

 To login type:
 ```bash